Worried about money?

 If you’re worried about missing repayments, get in touch with the company you owe money to as soon as possible – whether that’s your bank, mortgage provider or a utility company.
 They are likely to be understanding of your situation and may be able to offer a solution such as a new payment schedule, a payment holiday or a deadline change.

-If you’ve followed the other steps and still find yourself in financial difficulty, try contacting a not-for-profit debt-counselling organisation.
+If you’ve followed the other steps and still find yourself in financial difficulty, or if you have multiple debts, try contacting a not-for-profit debt-counselling organisation.
 They offer free, confidential support and may be able to help you prioritise your debts or negotiate with creditors.